 When deciding whether to mark a no play zone as an abnormal course condition or a penalty area, the Committee should consider the type of area being marked and whether it would be appropriate for the player to be able to take free relief or penalty relief from the area.
 For example:

 When a course is next to privately-owned property (such as residential homes or farmlands), the Committee should normally mark those areas that are not part of the course as out of bounds.
-The Committee should not mark the privately-owned property adjacent to the course as a penalty area and a no play zone because it reduces the penalty for a ball that has come to rest in that area.
-If it is desired that a player should be prohibited from standing in an area of the course to play a ball that is on the course, the area may be marked as a no play zone (see Model Local Rule E-9).
+If it is desired that a player should be prohibited from standing in an area off the course to play a ball that is on the course, the area may be marked as a no play zone (see Model Local Rule E-9).

 (2)